Breezee AI Docs

 Inspecting a built-in memory type

-Click Open on any seeded memory type — for example, Pain Points — to see its definition in the right-hand panel.
+Click Open on any seeded memory type — for example, Current Process — to open its detail panel on the right.

-Built-in memory types show their name, description, data type (Text, in this case), and settings (when to update, retention policy).
-They're marked Built-in · Read-only — you can't edit them but you can enable, disable, and use them in profiles.
+Built-in memory types show their name, description, data type (Text, in this case), and settings (when to update, retention period).
+They're marked Built-in · Read-only — you can enable, disable, and use them in profiles, but you cannot edit them.

 Toggling a memory type off and back on

 Find a memory type you want to disable and click its toggle.
-The "X enabled of Y" counter on that category updates immediately, and the agent will stop trying to capture that value on future conversations.
+The "X enabled of Y" counter in that category card updates immediately.
+The agent will stop trying to capture that value on future conversations.
 Click the toggle again to re-enable.

 The seeded set covers the standard B2B discovery axis well.
-Most tenants will leave it largely as-is, then add one or two custom memory types for concepts specific to their business.
+Most teams leave it largely as-is, then add one or two custom memory types for concepts specific to their business.

 Adding a custom memory type

-Click Custom in the tab row to filter to custom memory types only.
+Click the Custom button in the filter row to show only custom memory types.
 A fresh team has none.

 Custom tab — empty